pydicom/pydicom/doc/guides/user/image_data_compression.rst

-Implicitly changing the compression on an already compressed dataset is not currently supported, however it can still be done explicitly by decompressing prior to calling :meth:`~pydicom.dataset.Dataset.compress`.
+Implicitly changing the compression on an already compressed dataset is not currently supported, however it can still be done by decompressing prior to calling :meth:`~pydicom.dataset.Dataset.compress`.
 In the example below, a matching :doc:`image data handler<image_data_handlers>` for the original transfer syntax - *JPEG 2000 Lossless* - is required.